openlawteam/tribute-discord-service/src/abis/README.md

 # ABIs

 The ABIs here are meant to be as small as possible.
-Not all ABI files will be of the entire contract.
+Not all ABI files may be of the entire contract.

 **Example:**